5 fighting game guest characters weirder than Negan in Tekken 7

 Why is he in the game?
 Who knows.
 Maybe Durst wandered into the developer’s office and started a sit-in protest until they modeled him and put him Fight Club.
 Maybe one of the game’s designers is just the world’s biggest Limp Bizkit fan.
 For whatever the reason, it happened, and I’m kind of glad it did.
 And this isn’t the only time!
 Durst is also a playable character in some WWE games from the same era.

-Bill and Hilary Clinton in Ready to Rumble Boxing: Round 2
+Bill and Hillary Clinton in Ready to Rumble Boxing: Round 2

 We all remember Bill Clinton’s appearance in NBA Jam, but the 42nd President of the United States was a playable character in the Dreamcast boxing game Ready to Rumble Boxing: Round 2.
-The First Lady Hilary was also playable!
+The First Lady Hillary was also playable.

 The game listed them as Mr. President and The First Lady, so their identities weren’t exactly a mystery.
 Really, Ready to Rumble Boxing: Round 2 had a lot of strange guest characters, including Michael Jackson.